back to the MAIN INDEX

 In 1570 the aqueduct was throughoutly restored, partly altered, and renamed Salone water (see page 2).
 A further improvement of the fountain was taken into consideration by most late Renaissance popes, to whom leading architects submitted some projects, but none of them was ever carried out.

-Only around 1640, Gianlorenzo Bernini enlarged the tiny square, turned the main axis of the fountain at straigh angles, and removed the three simple outlets, replacing them with a huge double basin, as described in the previous page.
+No sooner than 1640, Gianlorenzo Bernini enlarged the tiny square, turned the main axis of the fountain at straigh angles, and removed the three simple outlets, replacing them with a huge double basin, as described in the previous page.
 Nevertheless, this work too remained largely unfinished.

 When in 1644 Innocent X was elected, his own idea was to create a "display", i.e. a large celebrative fountain for this aqueduct, in piazza Navona, where his family mansion (Palazzo Pamphilj) stood; in fact, the wonderful Fountain of the Rivers that the pope had built by Bernini in the middle of the square (see page 3) might have been conceived for this purpose.